fistlabs/fist-fistlabs_unit_serial/README.md

 After each step the unit keep previous step returned value in ```context.prev``` property.
 Last step result is a unit execution result.
 If one of steps was rejected, the unit will try to call ```e<stepName>``` method as fallback if exists, but other methods will not be called.
 To stop steps execution propagation, call ```context.series.clear()```

+Any step can be asynchronous if returned promise

 ---------
 LICENSE [MIT](LICENSE)